eitchtee/WYGIWYH/README.md

 # Run the app
 $ docker compose up -d

-# Create the first admin account
+# Create the first admin account.
+This isn't required if you set the enviroment variables: ADMIN_EMAIL and ADMIN_PASSWORD.
 $ docker compose exec -it web python manage.py createsuperuser
 ```